CatSilly/OpenStory_Test/README.md

-OpenStory is an open-source game developing by Simla and SillyCat
+OpenStory_Test is an test version of this open-source game.
+Developing by Simla and SillyCat